daopie1/671/README.txt.txt

-To run BERT on Google Colab simply copy the ProjectGoogleColab folder into your Google Drive.
+To run BERT on Google Colab simply copy the Project folder into your Google Drive.
-Use the 'runcqa.ipynb' file to run the rest of BERT.
+Use the 'runcqa.ipynb' file in the bert folder to run the rest of BERT.

-To run BERT on your local device just run
-'pip install -r requirements.txt'
-'python run_commonsense_qa.py'
+The CommonsenseQADeepLib file is a seperate project file from the rest of the submission.